OfficeDev/office-js-docs-pr/docs/testing/sideload-an-office-add-in-on-ipad-and-mac.md

 ---
 title: Sideload Office Add-ins on iPad and Mac for testing
-description: 'Test your Office Add-in on iPad and Mac by sideloading' ms.date: 02/18/2020
+description: 'Test your Office Add-in on iPad and Mac by sideloading.' ms.date: 09/02/2020
 localization_priority: Normal
 ---